Inventory Management (CPE Course)

 - State the situations in which the periodic and perpetual inventory systems should be used, and issues related to physical inventory and cycle counts.

-- Note the impact on inventory and costs of how the supply chain is managed.
+- State the impact on inventory and costs of how the supply chain is managed.

 - Identify the methods used to increase the efficiency of the warehouse.